COMP1000/COMP1000ModuleExamSampleQuestions/06 - L Advanced.md

 > This series is part of the [Basel Problem](https://en.wikipedia.org/wiki/Basel_problem).
 The infinite sum gives us <img src="https://render.githubusercontent.com/render/math?math=\frac{\pi ^ 2}{6}">.

-### Question 2

-How many times is `statement` executed when the following code is run?
+## How many times is `statement` executed when the following code is run?

 ```processing
 for (int i = 0; i < 5; i++) {